KISS D&D 5e

 The reason for only three classes is that you can start with any of these and then customize your skills in order to produce a Thief, Ranger, and etcetera.
 You can multi-class anyway you would like, so making a Paladin is a character who is more Fighter than Cleric but has some levels of both.
 So the skills you pick will largely dictate the powers you have, only some of which, as noted above, bestowed by the class you select.

 For Hit Points I usually give the max value of D# plus Con bonus for a character's first level.
 For future levels folks can elect for the average value instead if they want to play it safe and not roll.
 Healing is more old school.
 Short rests are more role play, maybe if someone just needs to generate mana for a single spell etcetera.
-We don't use the self-healing Hit Dice option.
-Long rests can heal hit points equal to one (1) plus your Con bonus where you always get back at least one (1) HP no matter what.
+We don't use the Short Rest, self-healing Hit Dice option.
+Long rests can heal hit points equal to your hit point die plus your Con bonus.
 A Healing kit dose weighs one pound and can be used to restore one (1) hit point.
-I regulate these to prevent folks from carrying around 100 pounds worth etc. A single Medicine skill bonus can be used to recover additional hit points and requires supplies equal in weight to the number of points to be healed with bed rest.
-Characters fall unconscious at negative CON and must make CON saves to stay conscious at 0 hit points.
-Charcters who are at a negative value higher than thier CON are considered dead and beyond normal healing (unless a Spare the Dying spell is cast, in which case we consider that a tether and allow healing to be applied normally).
+Medicine skill bonus can be used to heal different types of conditions, but from a DM point of view this can take days and lots of unique components to work.
+Characters make CON saves to stay conscious at 0 hit points and fall unconscious at negative HP.
+Characters who are at a negative value GREATER than their CON are considered dead and beyond normal healing (unless a Spare the Dying spell is cast, in which case we consider that a tether and allow healing to be applied normally - this doesn't mean you can't drag out how long before they regain consciousness).

 We use Hero Points, where you earn one every level you gain and if the DM feels like giving you one.
 They can be spent to give you Advantage, a plus D20, or an Extra Action - however you want to spend them at that very moment.
 Once you use them they are gone forever, so choose wisely.

 We use mana points which is the total value of (spell level) times (number of slots for that level) you can cast.
-Clerics use divine and Wizards tap arcane so each would have their own mana pool.
+Clerics use divine and Wizards tap arcane so each would have their own mana pool if you multi class.
 This allows you to spend them as you see fit and give spell casters some flexibility.
-We also put a limit on the number of cantrips you can cast as equal to your Constitution score (Wizard/Clerics are drawing off the same score).
+We also put a limit on the number of cantrips you can cast as equal to your Constitution score (Multi class Wizard/Clerics are drawing off the same score).
 Innate Cleric and Wizard abilities noted above DO count against this limit.
 I've gone back and forth on whether to allow the casting of spells higher than what you are capable of, but currently I was leaning toward to have the player roll a D20 for each spell level beyond their capability and that is how many points of damage they take from the strain.
 So if I had a 5th spell slot and cast an 8th level I roll 3D20 and cross my fingers.
 Allow it, don't allow it, make it risky - it is up to you.
+For learning spells I have the wizard roll d20s equal to their level and I roll d20s equal to the level of the spell they want to learn - if their highest rolls meets or beats my roll then they were able to figure it out, and it took a number of days equal to the level of the new spell minus your Intelligence modifier.
+So an 8th level spell and a 16 INT means it took me 8-(+3) = 5 days to learn.

 Each player gets four (4) Saving Throw points to start with and they can spend up to two (2) maximum in any one stat.
 There are no restriction or limit on how these are assigned.
 Every level you achieve you get two (2) more Saving Throw bonuses to assign but no more than one (1) per stat.

 The way I handle Proficiency Bonuses is rolled up with Skills.
-Each player gets 12 points to spend, no more than two (2) to a single Skill or Ability, and this covers Skills, Initiative, Armor, Languages, Tool Kits, etc. Players then get six (6) points to spend thereafter, but only one (1) point improvements for any one item.
+Each player gets 12 points to spend, no more than two (2) to a single Skill or Ability, and this covers Skills, Initiative, Armor, Languages, Tool Kits, Mana points, etc. Players then get six (6) points to spend thereafter, but only one (1) point improvements for any one item.
 Take note that for weapons you are buying skill for use of a particular arm.
 Want to be able to fight ambidextrously?
 They you have to put equal points into both Left and Right Longsword, etcetera.
 We also allow folks to become skilled in shield bashing, D4 bludgeon to start.
-For Tools having proficiency means that you gain Advantage with your attempt, and additional points add to your roll.
+For Tools having proficiency means that you gain Advantage with your attempt, and additional skill points add to your roll.
 Not having proficiency with a class of armor you are wearing gives you Disadvantage on everything you do or gives your opponent Advantage if that makes more sense (Saves, Attacks, Spells, etcetera).
+It is assumed the character can speak their racial language (DM can adjust based on back story).
+If you become proficient in a language it means you can read and write it with additional points being added to your rolls or checks.

 The "So what?"